Steven Hufnagel, Executive Director

 Darryn Kaymen, Operations Manager

 Darryn came on board in 2010, having recently moved with her family from New Hampshire to be closer to her parents.
-As Operations and Program Manager, Darryn handles databases and record keeping, manages volunteers, coordinates events, and much more to keep the organization running smoothly.
+As Operations Manager, Darryn handles databases and record keeping, manages volunteers, coordinates events, and much more to keep the organization running smoothly.

 Darryn holds a Bachelor of Arts in Geology from the University of New Hampshire and a Master of Education from Antioch University New England.
 Her background includes nine years managing an environmental consulting office, teaching, and several years working as a field geologist prior to that.